-5. All members are required to have current BMFA Insurance.
+1. All members are required to have current BMFA Insurance.
 Country Members of the BMFA (i.e. those members who do not pay their BMFA membership fee via the club) or those who pay through another club must be prepared to provide evidence of their insurance on request.
 Members must also comply with the registration and competency requirements of the Drone and Model Aircraft Registration and Education Scheme (DMARES).

 2. Members who wish to fly at non-approved sites are required to comply with the Safety Code described in the BMFA handbook, a copy of which can be obtained from the club secretary or downloaded from the BMFA website.

-7. All equipment must be collected before leaving the flying sites.
+3. All equipment must be collected before leaving the flying site.
 Litter (including cigarette ends) and ALL crash debris must be taken home for disposal.

-8. The committee may make temporary changes to the club rules if it is deemed necessary.
+4. The committee may make temporary changes to the club rules if it is deemed necessary.
 Any such changes will be communicated to members.
-Permanent changes to the club rules may only be made after consultation with the current membership.
+Permanent changes to these rules can only be made after consultation with the current membership.
 Approval requires a simple majority of those members voting on any proposal, as described in the Club Constitution.

 B. SAFETY RULES

 5. It is the responsibility of every member to ensure all possible measures are taken to protect the safety of the public, other members of the club and property.
 Members are required to adhere to the measures set out in section 18 of the BMFA Members’ Handbook.

 6. Committee members act as Safety Officers when on site.
 It is not possible to guarantee that a Committee member will be present at all flying sessions and, where this is the case, club members must take responsibility for their own safety, the safety of other members and members of the public.

 7. 2.4GHz radio systems are preferred and there is no peg or pennant requirement for these systems.
 Any 35MHz transmitter which is switched on must have its aerial retracted and when not controlling a model in flight.